ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 ## Cryptographic room representation {#mimi-ds}

-Each room is represented cryptographically by an MLS group and the Hub that manages the room acts as the delivery service (DS) as defined in the MIMI DS protocol specified in {{!I-D.robert-mimi-delivery-service}}.
+Each room is represented cryptographically by an MLS group and the Hub that manages the room uses the MIMI DS protocol specified in
+{{!I-D.robert-mimi-delivery-service}} to manage that group.

 In particular, the MIMI DS protocol manages the list of group members, i.e. the list of clients belonging to users currently in the room.